Alpine Lakes & Mountains and the Orient Express

 - All credit card surcharges and complimentary delivery of your travel documents

 Leave London St Pancras late morning via Eurostar and change platforms at Brussels for your German ICE train through to Cologne.
 After a brief glimpse of the mighty cathedral, which looms over the station entrance, board your InterCity service which runs through one of the most picturesque routes in all of Europe, the Rhine Gorge.
 As your train twists and turns in time with the river, admire the castles, steep-sided vineyards and charming villages that you pass.
-In the evening, your train pulls into the riverside town of Heidelberg, where you will stay overnight in the Crowne Plaza (or similar), which is a short walk from the station.
+In the evening, your train pulls into the riverside town of Heidelberg, where you will stay overnight in the Heidelberger Hof Hotel (or similar).

 Heidelberg is a historic town with a fabled Schloss (Castle) and a quaint Altstadt (Old Town) that are well worth exploring in the morning.
 Return to the station at lunchtime to take the direct service through Germany and into Austria.